glureau/k2pb/README.md

 - Support reserved fields (dedicated annotation?
 Real usage?)
 - Support upgrading proto files (checking that the newly generated files are compatible with the current ones)

-### Development Notes

-- Avoid committing `java_pid*.hprof` files to the repository.
-These heap dump files are generated when Java applications crash or when heap dumps are manually triggered, and they can be very large.

 ## Testing

 Tests are located in the 2 samples modules.
 It's asserting that protobuf files are stable.